Dissipative particle systems on expanders: Introduction

 Coalescence has been much studied as the dual process of the voter model, where particles do not move but update their opinions to that of a random neighbour.
 This was first considered on general graphs some 40 years ago by Donnelly and Welsh \cite{DW83}.
 More recently, Cooper, Els\"{a}sser, Ono and Radzik \cite{CEOR} gave a general upper bound in terms of the spectral gap and degree variability of the underlying graph.
 Haslegrave and Puljiz \cite{HP17} analysed a generalisation of the voter process which permits two opinions of different persuasiveness, similar to our variability in speed; one of their results is that the complete graph has the smallest expected equilibrium time among regular graphs.

 Finally, the balanced two-type annihilation model that we consider in great detail in this paper was previously only analysed by Cristali et al.~\cite{2-type} for the complete graphs (the mean-field case) and stars.
 For these graphs, the one-type annihilation model is easy to analyse, but the two-type process is much harder, owing to the possibility of multiple particles of the same type occupying a single site.
 While they were able to give precise results on the extinction time for stars, for the mean-field case they gave a lower bound of $2n\log n$ and an upper bound of $20n\log^2n/\log\log n$, thus leaving the open problem of showing that it is $\Theta(n\log n)$; as discussed above, we prove this on all regular graphs with sufficiently strong spectral expansion.
 Moreover, in \cite{clique} we determined the mean-field extinction time asymptotically as $(1+o(1))n\log n$, for any speeds of the particles, even if the ratio of speeds is allowed to grow with $n$, which creates additional difficulties (bounded speed ratio is assumed in~\cite{2-type}).
 Our methods in \cite{clique} are specific to the complete graph and have no overlap with those introduced in this paper.
+In particular, for the complete graph we use the fact that the probability of a collision at each step depends only on the number of vertices occupied by each type of particle, and that if the number of sites occupied is sufficiently small compared to the total number of particles, there is a strong tendency for this disparity to self-correct, irrespective of the precise configuration of particles; neither of these facts apply to general graphs.